aimms/documentation/webui/widget-options.rst

 .. note:: Widget actions tutorial is available in the `WebUI Advanced User Interactions <https://academy.aimms.com/mod/page/view.php?id=971>`_ training on the AIMMS Academy

 Widget Actions are a set of actions/procedures that can be defined via the model and configured for individual widgets.
-These widget actions are grouped under the |widget-action| icon in the widget header.
+These widget actions are grouped under the |widget-header-kebab| icon in the widget header.
 The widget action displays up to 10 actions.
 In case you configure more than 10, only the top 10 active and/or inactive actions will be displayed.

 The widget actions can be associated with any procedure in your model.
 For example: Resetting data, Saving data, etc.